hendrics/python-vscode-pytest-example/README.md

 We have to define a custom `problemMatcher` to be able to match the location of the assert in the file.
 We also need to use `pytest` option `--tb=native` to get the default traceback.
+You can of course add extra options by other means, e.g. `pytest.ini` file.
+See [pytest customization options](https://docs.pytest.org/en/latest/customize.html)

 ```json
 {